lemonrock/cordial/README.md

 * URL path segments containing `/` (technically possible because of percent-encoding) are not supported; this can be supported if required but the work is substantial and there is no simple, visually meaningful way (ie look at this file; that must be this URL) to map these to file system resources
 * It is impossible to have both an index and a leaf resource for an URL end path segment (eg '' for `https://example.com/about/` and 'about' for `https://example.com/about`).
 In practice this is rarely an issue. [cordial] supports automatic redirects for one to the other (one can specify which way).
 * It is impossible to have empty non-terminal path segments, eg `https://example.com/hello//about/` has an empty path segment in '//'.
 Leading empty path segments, eg `https://example.com//hello` (`//` before `hello`) are invalid anyway.
+* `robots.txt` generation adds in whitespace that isn't strictly required but does so to try to keep consistency with human-edited files

 ## Licensing